werf/werf/docs/_includes/reference/cli/werf_kubectl_wait.md

   -f, --filename=[]
             identifying the resource.
       --for=''
-            The condition to wait on: [delete|condition=condition-name|jsonpath=`{JSONPath
-            expression}`=JSONPath Condition].
-The default status value of condition-name is true,
+            The condition to wait on: [delete|condition=condition-name].
+The default status value
-            you can set false with condition=condition-name=false.
+            of condition-name is true, you can set false with condition=condition-name=false --local=false
-      --local=false
             If true, annotation will NOT contact api-server but run locally.
   -o, --output=''